JocaPC/sql-server-rest-api/README.md

 To implement OData Service, you would need to add the TableSpec object that describes the structure of the table that will be queried (name and columns).
 An example is shown in the following code:
 ```
-        IQueryPipe sqlQuery = null;
+        TSqlCommand sqlQuery = null;

         TableSpec tableSpec = new TableSpec(schema: "dbo", table: "People", columns: "name,surname,address,town");

-        public PeopleController(IQueryPipe sqlQueryService)
+        public PeopleController(TSqlCommand sqlQueryService)
         {
             this.sqlQuery = sqlQueryService;
         }
 ```

-Now you need to create async method that will serve OData requests with following classes:
+Now you need to create async method that will serve OData requests that process OData reques using table specification and process it by issueing a T-SQL query via sqlQuery object:
- - UriParser that will parse OData Http request and extract information from $select, $filter, $orderby, $top, and $skip parameters. $count is also supported.
- - QueryBuilder that will create T-SQL query that will be executed.
-First, you need to parse Request parameters using UriParser in order to extract the definition of query (QuerySpec object).
-Then you need to use QueryBuilder to create SQL query using the QuerySpec.
-Then you need to provide sql query to QueryPipe that will stream results to client using Response.Body:

 ```
 public async Task OData()
 {
     await this
             .OData(tableSpec)
-            .Process(pipe);
+            .Process(this.sqlQuery);
 }
  ```